heit0r/Wi-FiPasswordGenerator/README.md

 ## Disclaimer

+Currently in pre-alpha, with only partial functionality implemented.
 This app is intended for personal and educational use.
 Always use the stronger (longer) passwords possible.